 GWCA is a very friendly and family-like organization.
 New members are always made to feel welcome, and our goals are to learn some challenging music, present fine concerts to audiences in the Pioneer Valley and have fun in the process.

-MARC WINER is now in his tenth year as Director of the Greater Westfield Choral Association, having previously served as tenor soloist for eleven years.
-His previous conducting experience was as Music Director for Mahar Regional High School’s production of Oklahoma!,as well as Choral Director for three choirs from grade 7 to 12.
-Marc also founded and directed the Madrigal Singers at Westfield State College, while earning his Bachelor of Music Education degree.
-While there, he studied conducting with Dr. Theodore Davidovich and Dr. Peter Demos.
+MARC WINER has been the Director of the Greater Westfield Choral Association for over a decade, having previously served as the group's tenor soloist for eleven years.
+His previous conducting experience was as Music Director for Mahar Regional High School’s production of Oklahoma!,as well as Choral Director for three choirs from grades 7 to 12.
+Marc also founded and directed the Madrigal Singers at Westfield State College while earning his Bachelor of Music Education degree.
+He studied conducting there with Dr. Theodore Davidovich and Dr. Peter Demos.

 Mr. Winer currently sings with Novi Cantori, a professional concert choir of twenty voices, and is tenor soloist at First Congregational Church here in Westfield.
-Marc also performs throughout Western Massachusetts and beyond with such groups as Arcadia Players, Festival Chorus of Westfield, the Middletown Chorale, Hampshire Choral Society and many others.
-He lives in Agawam, MA with his wife, Michelle, daughter, Mara, both of whom sing in the group, and son, Michael, who is the future director.
+Marc also performs throughout Western Massachusetts and beyond with such groups as Arcadia Players, Festival Chorus of Westfield, the Middletown Chorale, Hampshire Choral Society, Illuminati and many others.
+He lives in Agawam, MA with his wife, Michelle, son Michael (both of whom sing in the group) and daughter Mara.

 Feel free to contact Marc: